Respiratory Protection Program Services

 OSHA requires annual respirator fit testing for workers who use a respirator.
-Fit testing ensures that a respirator properly seals to the user's face to protect them from exposure to hazardous substances.
-We can provide respirator fit testing in our professionally staffed respiratory fit facility on the National Jewish Health campus or we can come to your facility.
-We can perform either qualitative or quantitative respirator fit testing services.
+Fit testing ensures that a respiratory properly seals to the user’s face to protect them from exposure to hazardous substances.
+We can provide fit testing at the National Jewish Health campus or at your facility.
+National Jewish Health performs qualitative and quantitative fit testing:

 Qualitative Respirator Fit Testing

-This is the most appropriate test for half-face cartridge type respirators and disposable respirators.
-This is the most common type of fit-testing used in healthcare environments.
-National Jewish Health specializes in high-volume qualitative respirator fit testing.
-We have developed proprietary equipment and methods that allow one of our technicians to fit test up to six people at the same time; saving time and money for our client.
+This the most appropriate test for disposable respirators and is the most common type of fit testing in healthcare environments.
+National Jewish Health has developed propriety equipment and methods that allows us to perform high-volume qualitative respiratory fit testing, conducting fit tests for up to six people at a time, which saves time and money for our clients.

 Quantitative Respirator Fit Testing

-All fit tests include the OHSA required annual training, which covers the cleaning, storage, maintenance and limitations of the respirator and filters.
-Also, to assure OSHA compliance record keeping, our clients receive documentation for each worker's respirator fit test.
-In addition, each worker is issued a personalized respirator fit card that includes the type and size of respirator they should be using.
+All fit tests at National Jewish also cover the OSHA-required annual training for workers, which covers cleaning, storage, maintenance, and limitations of the respirator and filters.
+To ensure compliance with OSHA record keeping requirements, clients receive documentation for each worker’s fit test.

 Industrial Hygiene Services